'Palmer could be next big star - but his Man City future is uncertain'

 Palmer also earned a hug from his perfectionist manager after a performance which hinted at what a special talent he could become under the Catalan's expert tutelage.

-There has been talk of interest from West Ham United as City pursue their Brazilian star Lucas Paqueta, but this was a display that suggested Palmer could do big things when surrounded by this special squad at the Etihad.
+There has been talk of interest from West Ham United as City pursue their Brazilian star Lucas Paqueta, but this was a display that suggested Palmer could do big things when surrounded by this special squad at Etihad Stadium.

 Guardiola, though, suggested the England Under-21 international's future at the club remained uncertain.

 "I don't know [if he will stay]," said the City boss.
-"When we arrived I had the opinion that he wanted to leave but now I don't know.
+"When we arrived, I had the opinion that he wanted to leave but now I don't know.

 "I don't think a loan is going to happen.
 He's going to stay or he's going to be sold.

-"He showed character - it is not easy to play defenders like [Marcos] Acuna, a young player in these stages it's not easy.
+"He showed character - it is not easy to play defenders like [Marcos] Acuna - a young player in these stages, it's not easy.
 He played good and made a fantastic goal too."

 Guardiola had nothing to do with some of the narrative from elsewhere that the Uefa Super Cup encounter was a glorified friendly - effectively Europe's version of the Community Shield.

-The scenes when Sevilla's Nemanja Gudelj crashed a penalty against the bar to give City victory after nine successful penalties was ample demonstration of that.
+The scenes when Sevilla's Nemanja Gudelj crashed a penalty against the bar to give City victory after nine successful kicks was ample demonstration of that.

 The celebrations were full-on, a beaming Guardiola theatrically kissing Erling Haaland as he paraded the trophy before City's fans, rejoicing in a second major European success in matter of months after waiting so long to lift the Champions League.